Best Steaks in Singapore: The Finest Restaurants and Eateries For Premium and Affordable Beef Cuts

 Le Bistrot du Sommelier

 This Parisian-style bistro oozes French charm, and so do its beef dishes.
-The steak-frites here knows how to treat both our wallets and our tummies right – priced at an affordable S$34, the Onglet de Boeuf Aux Échalotes features the largely forgotten hanger steak pan-seared to a tender medium-rare.
+The steak-frites here knows how to treat both our wallets and our tummies right – priced at S$45, the Onglet de Boeuf Aux Échalotes features the largely forgotten hanger steak pan-seared to a tender medium-rare.
 It’s served with shallots and a fragrant garlic confit, along with a generous heaping of crisp fries.
-Meanwhile, the oven-roasted Côte de Boeuf Angus Rôtie Au Four (S$158) is hefty enough to feed four, and even lovelier paired with some of their natural wines.
+Meanwhile, the oven-roasted Côte de Boeuf Angus Rôtie Au Four is hefty enough to feed four, and even lovelier paired with some of their natural wines.

 boCHINche